Kellytom/doublecircumflex/README.md

 Plain text outlines can be imported and exported from many outlining apps, but they don't play well with markdown editors.

-I propose using `^^` as a marker for the tab character in markdown or multimarkdown documents.
+I propose using `^^` or `..` as a marker for the tab character in markdown or multimarkdown documents.

 One can convert from an outline to a plain text (or markdown) document for readability.
 On the other hand, one can convert from a markdown document to an outline by changing the double circumflex `^^` to tab characters.
 The tab character is not available on the iPhone keyboard.
 Making a file in an outline format often requires the tab character.